 Are you planning on moving with your children?

 You should get family law advice if you are planning to move with children and the move will limit the ability of the other parent (or other family members) to spend time with the child.
 In some cases, permission from the other parent will be required via an agreement.
-HHG Legal Group’s family law team can represent you at mediation or alternative dispute resolution to help reach an agreement for you to relocate.
+HHG Legal Group’s family law team can represent you at family mediation or alternative dispute resolution to help reach an agreement for you to relocate.